 Pregnant and Scared?

-You may be feeling like you’re not ready emotionally or financially to be a parent.
+You may be feeling like you’re not ready to be a parent.
+Maybe you don’t feel safe and are concerned for your baby’s safety.
 Maybe you have been able to keep your pregnancy a secret.
 But now what?
-You have a choice to take your newborn to a safe place.
-In Michigan, safe surrender is legal and confidential.
+You have a choice to anonymously give birth and provide your baby with a safe place.

 What is a Safe Place?

 If your baby is three days old or less, you have the option to surrender your newborn to an employee of a hospital, fire department, or police station.
 If you have not yet given birth, you may go to the hospital to deliver your baby safely, and then surrender your baby before leaving the hospital.
+You are not required to give any information about yourself or your situation.
+Safe surrender delivery is 100% confidential.

 No One Needs to Know ...